They Live by Night: Casting

 Houseman arranged for Farley Granger to test for RKO, and Ray was convinced that he had found Bowie.
 Granger suggested Cathy O'Donnell for the female lead part.
-Both Granger and O'Donnell were under contract to Samuel Goldwyn and had limited acting experience.
-Granger had appeared in just two films before his World War II service, while O'Donnell had just made the classic The Best Years of Our Lives (1946).
+Both Granger and O'Donnell were under contract to Samuel Goldwyn Studios and had limited acting experience.
+Granger had appeared in just two films before his World War II service, while O'Donnell had just made the Best Picture-winning classic The Best Years of Our Lives (1946).
 Ray insisted on the casting of Granger and O'Donnell.
 Granger later said: "Ray and John Houseman were among the few people who fought for me in my career.
 They said no, we will not make the film without him.
 When Nick believed in you, he was very loyal."
 In his autobiography, Granger listed They Live by Night among his favorite films.

 Many of the supporting cast and minor characters were played by friends of Houseman and Ray.
-RKO contract player Robert Mitchum wanted the part of Chicamaw, but as he was a rising star who had recently received an Oscar nomination, RKO deemed the role of a bank robber unfit for him.
-The role of Chicamaw went to Howard Da Silva, who had made an impression in Marc Blitzstein's musical The Cradle Will Rock (1937), produced by Houseman.
-Other minor roles were played by people whom Ray knew from the New York theater, including Marie Bryant from Beggar's Holiday as a nightclub singer, Curt Conway and Will Lee, who would later play Mr. Hooper on the children's television series Sesame Street.
+RKO contract player Robert Mitchum wanted the part of Chickamaw, but as he was a rising star who had recently received an Oscar nomination, RKO deemed the role of a bank robber unfit for him.
+The role of Chickamaw went to Howard Da Silva, who had made an impression in Marc Blitzstein's musical The Cradle Will Rock (1937), produced by Houseman.
+Other minor roles were played by people whom Ray knew from the New York theater, including Marie Bryant from Beggar's Holiday as a nightclub singer, Curt Conway and Will Lee, who would later play Mr. Hooper on the famous children's television series Sesame Street.